-LLCs located in Dowling, Brady, John Paul II, or Ireland Halls will have first-year residents living on a floor or section of a floor together with other students of the same gender.
+LLCs located in Brady, Cretin, Dowling, Grace, or Ireland Halls will have first-year residents living on a floor or section of a floor together with other students of the same gender.
 LLCs located in Murray Hall will have female and male first-year students living in the hall together.
-Female and male residents will live separately in rooms of two, three, or four with a full bathroom in each room.
+Female and male residents will live separately in rooms of four with a full bathroom in each room.

 The following Living Learning Communities are options at St. Thomas (please click on the links for more information).
 We look forward to having you participate in one of our exciting LLCs.
 For more information or questions, please contact the Department of Residence Life.

 Open to students who have applied and been accepted to the honors program.
 Aquinas Scholars Honors Students take several courses together as a cohort.

 Open to all business majors.
-Students will take the community service course of Business 200 while living in a community.
+Students will take introductory business coursed together while living in a community.

-Open to anyone who has decided to major or minor in Catholic Studies.
+Open to anyone who is interested in Catholic Studies.
 Students will take two core courses together: one in theology and the other in philosophy.

 Open to all majors and ideal for communication and journalism (COJO) majors.
 Students will take COJO 111 together in the fall.

 Open to student interested in a career in healthcare.
 Participating students will enroll together in the same Biology lecture and lab sections – BIOL 207 in the fall and BIOL 208 in the spring; placement in BIOL 207 will be needed to participate in this LLC.

 Open to engineering majors and offers two paths.
 Students arrive three days early in the fall and begin working with faculty to prepare them for the rigors of calculus, computer science, and engineering.

 Open to all students interested in changemaking or being a changemaker.
 Students will take a course together and engage in social entrepreneurship projects and activities in the Minneapolis-St. Paul community.